 One study found that when even 2 g. (a good dose) of curcumin was ingested, serum levels stayed very low.
 However, when 20 mg. piperine was added to curcumin the bio-availability increased by 2000%!

 And it doesn’t take much.
-Even just a little pinch of pepper – 1/20th of a teaspoon – can significantly boost levels.
+Even just a little pinch of black pepper – 1/20th of a teaspoon – can significantly boost levels.

 What Is Needed For Making Turmeric Golden Paste: